IoT Device Management | What Is It & Why We Need It?

 Fragmented Data

-What Are The Popular Use Cases Of IoT Device Management?
+What Are the Popular Use Cases of IoT Device Management?

-What Are The Popular IoT Device Management Software?
+What Are the Popular IoT Device Management Software?

 Here are some of the most popular IoT device management platforms:

-1. AWS IoT Device Management
+AWS IoT Device Management

-2. Azure IoT Hub
+Azure IoT Hub

-• Hosted on the Microsoft Azure cloud platform.
+• housed on Microsoft Azure’s cloud infrastructure.

-3. Google Cloud IoT Core
+Google Cloud IoT Core

-4. Hologram
+Hologram

 • Designed for organizations with a globally distributed IoT presence.